 What do workplace orientation sessions, carousels, instructional videos, a peppy paperclip, and user manuals have in common?
 They’re all attempts to onboard people to new spaces.
 And in a new book, I illustrate how we can do better when it comes to educating our new users about our products.

 I’m excited to announce “Better Onboarding, two years in the making, which is a book about designing, well, better user onboarding experiences.
 And I’m even more excited to say it’s published by the amazing team at A Book Apart!
-It’s launching 11 May, and you can place your preorder here.
+You can get your copy here.

 The structure of this book will take you through the various stages that all teams go through as they define, design, and maintain user onboarding.